-At a Local Register Office, the marriage of persons of the same or different sex is performed in accordance with the marriage ceremony script provided for in the Marriage Decree.
-A marriage ceremony that is performed at a Local Register Office can be officiated by the head of the Local Register Office, a district registrar or a public notary.
+At a Local Register Office (Digital and Population Data Services Agency's service location), the marriage of persons of the same or different sex is performed in accordance with the marriage ceremony script provided for in the Marriage Decree.
+A marriage ceremony that is performed at a Local Register Office can be officiated by a district registrar or a public notary.

 Before the marriage, impediments to marriage are examined.
 The impediment examination certificate must be submitted to the officiator before the marriage ceremony can take place.
 The engaged parties have to prove their identity to the officiator before the marriage ceremony.
 At least two witnesses 15 years of age or older must be present at the ceremony.